SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### Manchukuo
  - Fixed Baba's autonomy states

+### Finland
+ - When joining the Continuation War, automatically declare on Monglia as well (if they are still in faction)

 ### Commonwealth Minors
  - Infrastructure focuses changed to prioritise useful states

+### Denmark
+ - Removed protectorate's resistance branch

 ### Main Menu
  - Removed Stickmiin's funny haha logo
  - Fixed back button on new game screen
  - Added all playable nations to 'interesting'

-### Finland
- - When joining the Continuation War, automatically declare on Monglia as well (if they are still in faction)

 ### 3.11.0 '2 weeks in Helsinki'